hkpeaks/peaks-consolidation/README.md

 ## CLI Interactive Mode:

-  In CLI to type do, it will enter into interactive mode allows you to chat with the Peaks.
-  You can type "help" to get a usage for each simplified SQL statement.
+To enter interactive mode in CLI and chat with the Peaks for the purpose of operating disk files and in-memory tables, type “do”.
+In interactive mode, you can use commands such as “help”, “memory”, and “disk”.
+Other commands can be run by a script file.
+The “memory” command lists which table is currently resident in in-memory while the “disk” command lists data files in your input and output folder.
+You can type “help” to get a usage for each simplified SQL statement1.

   do>>help